Lane Hutson: Debut and Calder Trophy season (2024–25)

 Registering his 50th assist of the season on March 27, Hutson emulated a select few defensemen in league history to accomplish the same over the course of their rookie campaign, lastly achieved by Gary Suter in 1985–86.
 Totaling 14 assists during the course of March, he became the first rookie defenseman since Alexei Zhitnik with this type of offensive output in a single calendar month dating back 32 years and would be recognized as the league’s Rookie of the Month for a second time.

 Following three assists in a game against the Florida Panthers on April 1, Hutson became the tenth rookie defenseman in NHL history to reach the 60-point plateau in their inaugural season.
 Similarly, he would also set a Canadiens franchise record for assists by a rookie defenseman with 57, surpassing the previous record of 55 held by Chris Chelios.
 With his 65th point on April 14 against the Chicago Blackhawks, he would establish a new franchise record for points by a rookie defenseman, likewise overtaking the previous mark set by Chelios (64).
 Tallying an assist in the final game of the regular season against the Carolina Hurricanes on April 16, Hutson would tie the single-season NHL record for most assists by a rookie defenseman (Larry Murphy) with 60.

 With his team clinching the last berth in the ensuing Stanley Cup playoffs, Hutson would be relied upon to continue his offensive prowess for their first round matchup against the Eastern Conference leading Washington Capitals.
 Despite the Canadiens ultimately bowing out in five games, he would post five assists over that span, the most such by a franchise rookie defenseman during the course of an inaugural postseason series.

 In June 2025, Hutson received the Calder Memorial Trophy, awarded to the player deemed as the best rookie across the NHL.
-He was the first Canadiens player to earn the distinction since goaltender Ken Dryden in 1972.
-He was also named to the All-Rookie Team.
-Hutson received votes for the James Norris Memorial Trophy, the Professional Hockey Writers' Association's award for the best NHL defenseman, finishing ninth in balloting.
+With this, he became the first Canadiens player to earn the distinction since goaltender Ken Dryden in 1972.
+Hutson was also named to the All-Rookie Team, and received votes for the James Norris Memorial Trophy recognizing the best NHL defenseman as determined by the Professional Hockey Writers' Association, finishing ninth in balloting.